 write your own rules

-architecture refactors and essentially gives you TDD for architecture.
+tool for architecture refactors and essentially gives you TDD for

-browser cookie APIs.
-This dependency should have no dependencies to avoid
+wrapper around the browser cookie APIs.
+This dependency should have no

 module.exports = {